Home » Gender services

 Unfortunately, anyone convicted of a violent felony, people who have outstanding warrants for their arrest or pending felony charges, and people who are currently on parole or probation cannot legally change their names.

-Changing your name as a minor in the state of Louisiana is a bit more complicated, but not impossible.
-This process does require support from both parents if they are alive and you are legally in their custody.
-Talk to your provider if you are a minor initiating the name change process to get connected to resources and Gender Services staff who can talk with you about how to proceed.
+Changing your name as a minor in the state of Louisiana is complicated but not impossible.
+This process requires support from both parents if they are alive and you are legally in their custody.
+Talk to your provider if you are a minor initiating the name change process to get connected to resources.

 Unfortunately, the state of Louisiana does not currently offer a nonbinary gender marker option on our state-specific identification documents.

-Changing gender markers on birth certificates in dependent on rules of the state and parish/county in which you were born.
-We understand the current legislation in the state of LA to only allow gender marker change after successful completion of vaginoplasty or phalloplasty.
-We recommend people who were born out of state contact the office of birth and vital records of their home county/parish to find out the rules for their region, as they may be more affirming/accessible.
+Changing gender markers on birth certificates is dependent on rules of the state and parish/county in which you were born.
+The current legislation in the state of Louisiana only allows gender marker change after successful completion of vaginoplasty or phalloplasty.
+We recommend that people who were born out of state contact the office of birth and vital records of their home county/parish to find out the rules for their region.

 Gender-Affirming Surgery FAQ

-We even have examples of sample letters that we can send to your behavioral health provider, if they are unfamiliar with writing GAS letters.
+We have examples of sample letters that we can send to your behavioral health provider, if they are unfamiliar with writing letters of support for gender affirming surgeries.
 Once your therapist completes your letter, they may either send it directly to the surgeon’s office or to a gender clinic patient navigator at CrescentCare for submission to the surgeon’s office with your other letters.

-We need to work quickly to appeal the denial.
+As with any denial of services, you need to work quickly to appeal the denial.
 You should get a letter in the mail outlining how to appeal your denial, usually within a specific number of days.
+Please keep a copy of your denial letter and share it with your surgeon and your gender care provider.

 We keep a list of organizations who support trans people in paying for surgery out of pocket when they are ineligible for insurance, or their surgery is not covered by their healthcare plan.
-Know many of these funds have tight application windows and sometimes are only available to people from certain backgrounds or geographic areas.
-Ask your medical provider for a copy of this list if you think it may be of use to you.
+Many of these funds have tight application windows and sometimes are only available to people from certain backgrounds or geographic areas.
+Please ask us during your next visit.

-The last thing we see get in the way of accessing surgery includes issues like housing instability, recovery care team issues, substance use complications, medical problems, and other structural issues.
-We mention this to say: please tell your care team about what you are experiencing so we can creatively support you in getting through surgery and recovery.
-Many of these roadblocks can be worked around, we just need to know about them as they come up to support you in meeting your surgical goals.
+The last thing we see get in the way of accessing surgery includes issues that may impact your ability to successfully recover such as your housing or substance use or other medical problems.
+Please tell your care team about what you are experiencing so we can support you.
+Many of these roadblocks can be worked through but we need to know about them to support you in meeting your goals.

-Visit the Community Resource Guide, a comprehensive list of resources in the city, updated yearly by a dedicated group of volunteers from Antigravity Magazine.
+Visit the Community Resource Guide, a comprehensive list of resources in the city, updated yearly by a dedicated group of volunteers from Anti